Skip to main content

 Whether it’s raining, snowing or sublimely sunny, don’t hide from the elements: lace up your boots and launch into a short winter walk.

-It might be tempting to hole-up inside your cosy accommodation, but with the right warm winter woollies, Tasmania’s wild and history-rich places are always worth the visit.
+It might be tempting to hole-up inside your cosy accommodation but, with the right warm winter woollies, Tasmania’s winter hiking trails through wild and history-rich places are always worth the visit.
 Wherever you are on the island, you’re never far from scenic short walks, and in the Off Season, you just might have the track all to yourself.

-Try these great walks through history on for size.
+Try these Tasmanian winter nature walks through history on for size.

 A long, thin bridge extends over a rocky river.
 Sunlight streams through clouds overhead.